 Day = Thursday

-Country of Origin = UK (has lived many years in America, Singapore and India)
+Country of Origin = US (has lived many years in Europe and Asia)

 Consumer Banking & Finance

 We see innovation coming from two ends of the barbell.
 One end is the hyper-efficient wealthy cities and countries where digitization is driven by very high levels of consumer adoption and the cost of delivering services the analog way with a lot of labor cost.

 The other end of the barbell are the big population high growth countries (such as China, India, Africa) where digitization is driven by the ability to leapfrog legacy technologies and the unmet needs of these large populations.
 There is a lot of competition for consumers in the West.
 You could classify this market as the Overbanked.
 As an entrepreneur would you target a market that is already well served by many competent competitors?
 Or do you go after the billions of people who are emerging into a global middle class even if the revenue per client is tiny?

 We see innovation moving from one to another.
 Historically we have seen innovation starting in the hyper-efficient wealthy cities and countries and we expect this to continue.
 However a new trend which we call “first the Rest, then the West” is when innovation starts in one of those big population high growth countries and then propagates globally.

 A big ocean with a lot of fish